 Dual Enrollment allows high school students to take academic degree level core courses, occupational courses, and diploma level core courses.
 Some students may choose to enroll fully into a degree, diploma or technical certificate of credit program, or they may choose to just take a few courses.
 Dual Enrollment students may only be admitted as Regular Admitted applicants and must meet test requirements for programs enrolled in.
 Dual Enrollment students may be admitted as a "Course Taker" and institutionally accepted after meeting the assessment requirements of enrolled courses.
 All college coursework taken through Dual Enrollment will be fully covered through dual enrollment funding, and students will not be required to pay out of pocket for tuition, college fees, or textbooks.
-The only fees students may be responsible for are course-specific fees determined by the college.
+The only fees students may be responsible for are course-specific fees (e.g. Welding or Cosmetology kits) determined by the college.
 No hours taken through the Dual Enrollment program will count towards a student's HOPE Grant or Scholarship Caps.
-Participating in the Dual Enrollment program is a great incentive for high school students to get ahead on their college coursework!